mwiede/docker-java-transport-jsch/Readme.md

 options it is possible to make it work for older versions.
 This library opens the ssh connection and then forwards the docker daemon socket to make it available to the http client.

-The ssh connection configuration relies on basic [ssh config file](https://www.ssh.com/ssh/config/) in ~/.ssh/config.
+The default ssh connection configuration relies on basic [ssh config file](https://www.ssh.com/ssh/config/) in ~/.ssh/config.

 ## usage